tehijoo/fp-ets-grafkom/README.md

-# 3d Car Game
+# 3d Environment Game

-This is a React, R3F, Three js Car Game, Where you can enjoy different cars on web
+This is a React, R3F, Three js Environment Game, Where you can enjoy different Environment on web